Missing Persons (band): 2009 and 2011–present

 In 2009, Dale Bozzio and Warren Cuccurullo again reunited the band; with the line-up this time consisting of Bozzio, Cuccurullo, Travers, keyboardist Scheila Gonzalez, and bassist Doug Lunn.

-On May 11, 2011, it was announced on Dale Bozzio's website that "Dale and Warren have reformed Missing Persons for an incredible reunion tour in anticipation of the 30th Anniversary of Spring Session M, the band's groundbreaking, certified-Gold album originally released in 1982."
-In the same announcement, Terry Bozzio's absence in this reunion was explained by stating that "rock bands are dysfunctional families at best, and sometimes, the show just can't go on with all on-board."
+On May 11, 2011, Dale Bozzio's website announced that Dale Bozzio and Warren Cuccurullo had reformed Missing Persons for a reunion tour marking the 30th anniversary of Spring Session M. The announcement also stated that Terry Bozzio would not be participating.
 In addition to Bozzio and Cuccurullo, this line-up consisted of Prescott Niles of the Knack on bass, Patrick Bolen on guitars, Fred Bensi on keyboards, and Andy Sanesi on drums.
 Cuccurullo again departed the band following the end of the 2011 shows; but the band has not officially dissolved since then.

-On March 4, 2014, a new Missing Persons album was issued, entitled Missing in Action and credited to "Missing Persons featuring Dale Bozzio".
+On March 4, 2014, a new Missing Persons album was issued, entitled Missing in Action and credited to Missing Persons featuring Dale Bozzio.
 Missing Persons now consisted of Dale Bozzio and multi-instrumentalist Billy Sherwood.
 Sherwood played almost all the instruments on the record, wrote most of the material, and produced; Bozzio sang, and also co-wrote two songs.

 In March 2020, another new album appeared credited to Missing Persons featuring Dale Bozzio, entitled Dreaming.
 The group now consisted of Dale Bozzio on vocals, and Adam Hamilton producing and playing almost every instrument.
 This album consisted mostly of radically re-worked covers of songs by 1960s and 70s artists such as the Mamas & the Papas, the Cars, the The (Matt Johnson), and Joy Division; Bozzio and Hamilton also wrote three originals for the album.

-Missing Persons released their first album of completely original material in 37 years, Hollywood Lie, on November 10, 2023.
+The Bozzio and Hamilton Missing Persons released a new studio album, Hollywood Lie, on November 10, 2023, the first studio album of all new material in 37 years.

-Reunions
+Collaborations

 Since 1986, Warren Cuccurullo, Terry Bozzio, and Patrick O'Hearn have continued to support each other's solo projects.
 From the late 1980s through the 1990s, Cuccurullo and Bozzio performed on some of O'Hearn's albums.
 Also, O'Hearn performed in a jazz fusion group called OUTtrio with Terry Bozzio, and Bozzio is featured on Warren Cuccurullo's CD Playing in Tongues that was released in March 2009.